tandasat/Hypervisor-101-in-Rust/BUILDING.md

   - The `Remote Development` VSCode extension
   - Note: all commands below should be executed within WSL unless otherwise stated.
 This includes VSCode.
 It must be started _from the WSL shell_, not from the Windows native command prompt.
 Workflow on native Windows is possible but not documented since WSL is still required.

+- On Arch Linux
+  - Run the command below to get all the dependencies and follow the build and test process for Ubuntu
+  - ``` sudo pacman -S seabios edk2-ovmf readline base-devel ; sudo cp /usr/share/ovmf/x64/OVMF.fd /usr/share/ovmf ```

 ## Building
 1. Install Rust, UEFI target support as well as other dependencies required for Rust.